dgoodman-idea/s2ui-domain-class-issue/README.md

 -----

 Our team has a new Grails 3.3.9 multi-project.
 This issue manifests almost exactly like #56 but the work-around suggested there did not work.
-Ultimately, copying the Domain classes into the web project fixed the issue.
-We want our Domain classes, including those for Spring Security (SecUser and SecRole) to reside in a shared plugin.
+Ultimately, copying the Domain classes into the myweb subproject fixed the issue.
+We want our Domain classes, including those for Spring Security (SecUser and SecRole) to reside in the shared plugin.

 ### Task List

-- [ ] Steps to reproduce provided
+- [x] Steps to reproduce provided
 - [x] Stacktrace (if present) provided
-- [ ] Example that reproduces the problem uploaded to Github
+- [x] Example that reproduces the problem uploaded to Github
-- [ ] Full description of the issue provided (see below)
+- [x] Full description of the issue provided (see below)

 ### Steps to Reproduce

 1. Setup a Grails multi-project as detailed in this article: http://www.databaseapplications.com.au/grails-multi-app.jsp
-2. Add s2ui to the project
+2. Add s2ui to the myweb subproject
+       `compile 'org.grails.plugins:spring-security-ui:3.1.2'`
 3. Generate Controllers and crud gsps with s2ui-override command line:
-    1. grails s2ui-override auth
+    1. `grails s2ui-override auth`
-    2. grails s2ui-override layout
+    2. `grails s2ui-override layout`
-    3. grails s2ui-override role com.example (replace existing controller from earlier generate-all)
+    3. `grails s2ui-override role com.example` (replace existing controller from earlier generate-all)
-    4. grails s2ui-override user com.example (replace existing controller from earlier generate-all)
+    4. `grails s2ui-override user com.example` (replace existing controller from earlier generate-all)
-4. grails run-app
+4. `grails run-app`
 5. Login to the app with user `admin` and password `strongPassword`.
-6. Navigate to `/role/create` or `/role/create`
+6. Navigate to `/role/create` or `/user/create`

 ### Expected Behaviour